liteljaime/junior-infra-task/report.md

 * No extensive set up needed, great community support, low complexity.
 * Monitor of Kubernetes cluster node resources out of the box.
 * Components available as docker images.
 Can be easily deployed in container environment
-* Integrates with Postgres, Redis, RabbitMQ and MongoDB as well as other [tools](https://prometheus.io/docs/instrumenting/exporters/)
+* Integrates with Postgres, Redis, RabbitMQ and MongoDB as well as other [tools](https://Prometheus.io/docs/instrumenting/exporters/)

 **CONS**

 * Difficult to scale.
-Might need several prometheus servers to collect all the metrics if the applications grows after a certain threshold.
+Might need several Prometheus servers to collect all the metrics if the applications grows after a certain threshold.
 * Step learning curve into how to correctly configure it.
 As learning promQL, the query language needed to query database of metrics to end up creating Grifana dashboards
 * Memory intensive.
 Can use fair amount of the memory when deployed within the cluster.
 * Own graphical interface is lacking.
 Need to integrate it with dashboard platform like Grifana.